The top 9 skills employers look for

 Examples of adaptability in the workplace

-There are many different examples of adaptability in the workplace.
+There are many different professional skills related to adaptability in the workplace.
 For example, you might be halfway through a project when the client makes a special request to bring the deadline forward by a week.
 As the project manager, you reassess the timeline, reallocate resources and move around other projects to prioritise this one.
 All the while, you’re maintaining a positive attitude and setting realistic expectations for the client given the new timeline.

 Another example: a teacher has to transition to online learning due to a global pandemic.
 In this instance, the teacher adapts their teaching methods and adjusts to online learning platforms so that students stay up to date with the curriculum while they’re not in school.